Google Ads Glossary

 And with it comes a whole series of ‘optimised’ words and paid search acronyms you’re likely to stumble across.

-That’s why we’ve created a comprehensive Google Ads glossary of the most commonly used terms in search marketing from an insider’s perspective; so you can unravel the language on what they mean and how they’re used.
+That’s why we’ve created a comprehensive Google Ads glossary of the most commonly used terms in our Google Ads services from an insider’s perspective; so you can unravel the language on what they mean and how they’re used.

 Automated Rules #

 A set of variable rules advertisers can use to help automate the management of Google Ads campaigns.

 The final hidden metric behind the Google Ads auction system.
 The explicit calculation behind ad rank isn’t in the public forum, however Google indicates it’s a function of bid price multiplied by quality score.
 An advertisement’s ad rank determines its order on the page when a search result is served to a user.

 The advertising placement service whereby publishers of content can monetise areas of their site to Google’s advertising network.
 Publishers can display video, text or image advertisements and earn revenue when the site visitors view or click the ads.

 Attribution Model #